 Could it be?
-Bog Rosemary leaves have a sharp tip, while the leaves of Bog Sheep Laurel are a little wider and not as pointed.
+Bog Rosemary leaves have a sharp tip, while the leaves of Bog Sheep Laurels are a little wider and not as pointed.
 Labrador Tea has wider leaves with hairy twigs and a pungent smell when crushed.

 See Also: Bunchberry